laravel/vite-plugin/README.md

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/vite-plugin-laravel/security/policy) on how to report security vulnerabilities.
+Please review [our security policy](https://github.com/laravel/vite-plugin/security/policy) on how to report security vulnerabilities.

 ## License

-vite-plugin-laravel is open-sourced software licensed under the [MIT license](LICENSE.md).
+The Laravel Vite plugin is open-sourced software licensed under the [MIT license](LICENSE.md).